Stoker's

 Stoker's is a brand of smokeless tobacco, specifically dipping tobacco and chewing tobacco, based in the United States.

 Stoker's is known for selling moist snuff in 12-oz tubs with a refillable can included.
-Tubs are sold with a metal lid and a plastic base.
+Tubs are sold with a plastic lid and a plastic base.
 One tub is the equivalent to ten 1.2-oz standard cans and single 1.2-oz cans are available in select markets.
-The label on the Stoker's can says that the Stoker's cut has more flavor.
+The label on the Stoker's can say that the Stoker's cut has more flavors.

 In 2021, net sales of Stoker's Products amounted $124.3 million.

 History

-Stoker's began as a family-run business by Fred Stoker but is now run by Bobby Stoker.
+Stoker's began as a family-run business by Fred Stoker, but is now run by Bobby Stoker.
 Fred Stoker began by producing and selling long-leaf tobacco in West Tennessee in the early 1900s.
 Eventually, this evolved into a mail-order bulk tobacco business.
 The company's first chewing tobacco, 24-C, was released in the 1940s.
 Differing from other manufacturers of chewing tobacco, Stoker's sells its chew in 16-oz bags, in contrast to the standard 3 oz.
 More recently, Stoker's has entered the dipping market.